 Treatment of the laws of thermodynamics and the thermodynamic state functions.
 Application of thermodynamic principles to chemical systems.
 Methods of analysis and interpretation of chemical kinetic data, and a study of reaction mechanisms and elementary kinetic theories.
-Two lectures per week.
+Some special topics like computational reaction dynamics, surface properties of materials, etc. Two lectures per week.

-Prerequisites: CHEM 131-132, PHYS 211-212, or permission of instructor Pre- or Corequisite: MATH 210 i re- or Corequisite.
-Wil
+Prerequisites: CHEM 131-132, PHYS 211-212, or permission of instructor Pre- or Corequisite: MATH 242

-Quantum and Statistical Mechanics
+Ouantum and Statistical Mechanics

 An examination of the transition from classical to wave mechanics and a treatment of the postulates of wave mechanics and their application to simple systems.
 Wave mechanical studies of atomic and molecular structures, spectra, and photochemical processes.
-An introduction to the statistical mechanical treatment of equilibrium and of non-equilibrium states.
-Some special topics like solid-state chemistry, surface properties of materials, etc. Three-hour lecture per week.
+Some special topics like computational chemistry, solid-state chemistry, etc. Three-hour lecture per week.

-Prerequisites: CHEM 131-132 and PHYS 211-212, or permission of instructor Pre- or Corequisite: MATH 210
+Prerequisites: CHEM 131-132 and PHYS 211-212, or permission of instructor Pre- or Corequisite: MATH 242

-Experimental Physical Chemistry: Thermodynamics & Kinetics
+Experimental Physical Chemistry: Thermodynamics & Kinetics One Credit LA